antor44/sigmoid-comparision/README.md

 ## Summary

 While simplifying or substituting the sigmoid function can affect precision, there are alternatives that offer a good balance between **computational performance** and **model accuracy**.
 The optimal choice will depend on the specific problem and application requirements.
+It also notes that the performance of the experiment may vary significantly depending on the programming language, libraries, compiler implementation, runtime environment, and processor architecture.